embergershared/share-as-you-go/azure/servicebus/securedsb/SecureSBClient/README.md

 ## Client deployment in Azure

-This code runs as a WebJob in an App Service with these characteristics:
+This code runs as a WebJobs in an App Service with these characteristics:
 - App Service Plan:
 	- OS: Windows
 	- SKU: P1v2